 1/4 cup (60 mL) each: tomato salsa, sour cream

 1 green onion (white + green parts), thinly sliced

 Preheat oven to 200F (100C).

 In same skillet, heat oil on medium-low.
 Add eggs.
 Sprinkle with salt and pepper.
-Fry sunny side up 3 minutes, or until whites are almost firm and yolks are still soft.
+Fry sunny side up 3 minutes, or until whites are almost firm and yolks are soft.

-- Mexicans usually fry tortillas in oil, but simply warming them is fine – and kinder on your waistline.
-You can also save calories by buying ”lite" refried beans.
+- Mexicans usually fry the tortillas in oil, but simply warming them is fine – and kinder on your waistline.
+You can also save calories by buying “lite” refried beans.

-- A small offset spatula (usually used as an icing spreader) is the best tool to smear the beans over the tortillas.
+Tool Time: A small offset spatula (usually used as an icing spreader) is the best tool to smear the beans over the tortillas.